iumiCash/terminal-api/docs/requests.md

 ## API requests

-To make a REST API request, you combine the HTTP `GET`, `POST`, `PUT`, `PATCH`, or `DELETE` method, the URL to the API service, the URI to a resource to query, submit data to, update, or delete, and one or more HTTP request headers.
+To make a REST API request, you combine the HTTP `GET`, `POST`, `PUT`, `PATCH`, or `DELETE` method, the URL to the API service, the URIto a resource to query, submit data to, update, or delete, and one or more HTTP request header.

 !!!
 Tip
     The URL to the API service is either: